Skip to main content

-How to vlookup to return multiple values in one cell in Excel?
+How to vlookup to return multiple values in a single cell in Excel?

-Vlookup to return multiple values into one cell with a useful feature
+vlookup to return multiple values in one cell

 If you have the higher version of the Excel such as Excel 2019 and Office 365, there is a new function - TEXTJOIN, with this powerful function, you can quickly vlookup and return all matching values into one cell.